jasonmorrissey/JMSlider/readme.md

 ## How it looks

-Here's a video that demonstrates how JMSlider behaves out of the box:
+This is what JMSlider looks like out of the box:

-<iframe width="560" height="349" src="http://www.youtube.com/embed/GV40mAwcCrI?hd=1" frameborder="0" allowfullscreen></iframe>

-Or an image for convenience:

 <img src="http://alienblue.org/github/JMSlider-sequence.png" width=349 height=900 />